OECD Considers Animal Welfare

 "The welfare of laboratory animals is important; it will continue to be an important factor influencing the work in the OECD Chemicals Programme.
 The progress in OECD on the harmonisation of chemicals control, in particular the agreement on Mutual Acceptance of Data (MAD), by reducing duplicative testing, will do much to reduce the number of animals used in testing.
 Such testing cannot be eliminated at present, but every effort should be made to discover, develop and validate alternative testing systems".

-The MAD Council Decisions have had a major impact on testing practices.
-MAD states that data generated in the testing of chemicals in an OECD member country in accordance with OECD Test Guidelines and OECD Principles of Good Laboratory Practice (GLP), shall be accepted in other member and adhering non member countries for purposes of assessment and other uses relating to the protection of man and the environment.
-These proactive Council Decisions still save thousands of animals every year and an increasing number of non OECD economies adhere to MAD.
+The Mutual Acceptance of Data (MAD) Council Decisions have had a major impact on testing practices.
+MAD states that data generated in the testing of chemicals in an OECD member country in accordance with OECD Test Guidelines and OECD Principles of Good Laboratory Practice (GLP), shall be accepted in other member countries.
+Adhering non-member countries, of which there are an increasing number, should also accept this data.

-Another example of the commitment of the OECD to implement the 3R-principles into regulatory toxicity testing is the development of the Guidance Document No.19 on “the Recognition, Assessment and Use of Clinical Signs as Humane Endpoints for Experimental Animals Used in Safety Evaluations” from 2000.
-Guidance Document 19 gives practical guidance how to apply the 3R-principles, with an emphasis on Refinements when performing OECD Test Guidelines.
+The Guidance Document on Recognition, Assessment and Use of Clinical Signs as Humane Endpoints for Experimental Animals Used in Safety Evaluations gives practical guidance on how to apply the 3R-principles, with an emphasis on Refinements when performing OECD Test Guidelines.

 To establish whether a new test method is suitable for a given regulatory purpose, it needs to go through a validation study.